 Dysautonomia Service Dogs

-Service Dogs are task trained to mitigate their owners disability.
-Some of the Dysautonomia Service Dog tasks include:
+Service Dogs are specifically trained to perform tasks that help mitigate their owner’s disabilities.
+For those with Dysautonomia, some of the essential tasks include:

 ▢ Alert to changes in medical condition

-▢ Assist in position changes (sitting or laying down in cases of impeding medical crisis, to rise & steady, get up from a chair/floor, wheelchair transfer)
+▢ Assist in position changes (sitting or laying down during medical crises, rising & steadying, wheelchair transfers)

 ▢ Balance support